tonym128/storytime/_posts/2023-08-06-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-06 02:35:10 +0200
+date: 2023-08-06 08:36:08 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to look up at the big round moon in the sky at night.
-She would stare at it with her eyes and imagine what it would be like to touch it.
+She had a large, warm scarf that her mommy gave her.
+Lily loved her scarf very much.
+One day, she went for a walk in the park with her scarf on.
-One night, Lily's mom gave her a sweet candle to keep near her bedside.
-Lily loved how the candle smelled and how it made her room feel cozy.
-She would stay up late, looking at the moon and the stars while she ate her sweet candle.
+In the park, she saw a boy named Tom.
+Tom was sad because he didn't have a scarf like Lily.
+He said, "Why do you have a large scarf?
+I don't like it."
+Lily felt sad for Tom and wanted to help him.
+She said, "I promise I can give you my scarf if you stop being sad."
-As she lay in bed, Lily noticed that she was feeling lonely.
-She talked to the moon and the stars and asked them to stay with her all night long.
-Eventually, she fell asleep with a smile on her face, knowing that she had friends under the big round moon.
+Tom thought about it and said, "Okay, I promise I won't be sad anymore."
+Lily gave her scarf to Tom, and he wore it all day.
+Tom was very happy, and Lily felt good for helping her new friend.
+They played in the park together and had lots of fun.
+From that day on, Lily and Tom were best friends, and they always kept their promises to each other.